 For this recipe, any aubergine variety will work, but I prefer Thai or Lao Green Stripe eggplant because they hold their shape and texture through simmering and reheating.
 If you don’t grow your own, look for Thai eggplant in Asian markets – it is a small, round, green striped fruit (it is the smallest of the three eggplants I am holding in my profile photo).

 There are things that rarely appear in my recipes: one is a long ingredient list, another is canned goods.
 For my vegetable korma recipe the ingredients list IS long, but it’s still an easy and reasonably quick dish to prepare.
 This recipe also calls for two cans of coconut milk, a versatile product that is a staple in Asian cooking and a staple in our cupboard.
 It’s excellent in curries, of course, but also in cakes, dairy-free ice cream and puddings, soups, etc. You can make coconut milk from scratch, and sometimes I do, but for this recipe, cans it is.
 Also, I prefer to cook my own dry chickpeas, but feel free to use cans for that, too (look for canned organic chickpeas).

 If you haven’t had vegetable korma before, I suggest making the recipe as written at least once to get the taste and feel of it, then put your own spin on it.
 Change the cashews to almonds, switch up the vegetables, adjust the spices, etc. If you like, you can substitute Romanesco or Brocco-flower for the cauliflower.
-If you are following a dairy-free diet, omit the yogurt from the get-go – it will still be a most outstanding korma.
+If you are following a dairy-free or vegan diet you can use a non-dairy yogurt or omit it completely – it will still be a most outstanding korma.

 If you have any questions about this recipe, please scroll down and post in the comments section below.